 You may dedicate a tree to honor any holiday or occasion, including a birth, an anniversary, or the passing away of a loved one.
 You will receive an Irish Heritage Tree certificate to mark the event.
-Toby says the organization’s goal is to plant 100,000 trees in 2021.

 Virtual visits to the Emerald Isle

 Many people of Irish descent enjoy visiting Ireland, nicknamed the Emerald Isle, to explore their roots in person.
 If traveling is not an option, here are some virtual ways to learn more about Irish culture.

 The Discover Ireland website offers a variety of articles and videos celebrating Ireland, its beauty, and its culture.
 You can whet your appetite for a future trip with this video.